-The Kuznetsov battle group paused in its approach towards Syria off the east coast of Crete on Thursday, to carry out aviation exercises.
+The Kuznetsov battle group paused in its approach towards Syria off the east coast of Crete on Thursday to carry out aviation exercises.
 The Russian ministry of defense footage showed warplanes taking off and landing on its deck.
-The Kuznetsov is carrying about 10 Sukhoi-33 and four Mig-29 fighter aircraft, as well as up to two dozen helicopters.
-Although the Su-33’s have recently been adapted to drop bombs more accurately, the plane has never been used for ground attack.
+The Kuznetsov is carrying about 10 Sukhoi-33 and four Mig-29 fighter aircraft and up to two dozen helicopters.
+Although the Su-33’s have recently been adapted to drop bombs more accurately, the plane has never been used for ground attacks.
 Only the Mig-29 is designed for that purpose.

 “There are very few carrier-trained pilots.
 In fact, there are more planes than pilots, and most of the planes on board are not made for the ground attack.
-For naval aviation, this is largely a training run,” Michael Kofman, a Russian specialist at the Centre for Naval Analyses, a federally funded research institute.
+This is largely a training run for naval aviation,” Michael Kofman, a Russian specialist at the Centre for Naval Analyses, a federally funded research institute.

-“They haven’t done anything done anything like this in a long time, and its getting heavily covered by the local and international media,” said Peter Zwack, a retired US brigadier general, and former military attache to Moscow, now at the National Defence University.
+“They haven’t done anything done anything like this in a long time, and it is getting heavily covered by the local and international media,” said Peter Zwack, a retired US brigadier general and former military attache to Moscow now at the National Defence University.
 “They are arriving in the eastern Mediterranean right before our election.
 It’s posturing and secondarily adding capability in Syria.”